Gadangadang/IN4200/README.md

 # IN4200
-High Performance Computing with numerical projects
+### High Performance Computing with numerical projects <br>
+This repo consists of two projects